 “These children escaped physical harm but we need to protect their mental health” says footballer Andriy Shevchenko at emotional visit with refugee children.

-Andriy Shevchenko visiting Save the Children’s summer schools for children from Ukraine in Poland.
+Andriy Shevchenko visiting Save the Children’s summer camps in Poland.

 Ukrainian football legend Andriy Shevchenko called for more mental health support for young refugees on Monday after a surprise visit to meet children who have fled the horrors of war in his home country.

 He visited a summer school in Warsaw that is helping children from Ukraine catch-up on missed learning and play.
 Since the war escalated five months ago, at least 5.8 million refugees from Ukraine have been recorded across Europe, half of whom are estimated to be children with many having no access to education for weeks.